rocketlaunchr/dataframe-go/README.md

 Dataframes for Go [![GoDoc](http://godoc.org/github.com/rocketlaunchr/dataframe-go?status.svg)](http://godoc.org/github.com/rocketlaunchr/dataframe-go) [![gocover.io](http://gocover.io/_badge/github.com/rocketlaunchr/dataframe-go)](https://gocover.io/github.com/rocketlaunchr/dataframe-go) [![Go Report Card](https://goreportcard.com/badge/github.com/rocketlaunchr/dataframe-go)](https://goreportcard.com/report/github.com/rocketlaunchr/dataframe-go)
 ===============

 Dataframes are used for statistics and data manipulation.
-You can think of a dataframe as an excel spreadsheet.
+You can think of a Dataframe as an excel spreadsheet.
 This package is designed to be light-weight and intuitive.

 The package is production ready but the API is not stable yet.
 Once stability is reached, version `1.0.0` will be tagged.